sandboxgamedev123/Bottles-Offline-Installation/README.md

 AMD Ryzen 5 5600H

-AMD Radeon RX Vega 7 Graphics
+AMD Radeon RX Vega 7

 NVIDIA GeForce RTX 3060 (NVIDIA proprietary drivers were not installed at the time of installation)